Imron Cotan: Early life

+In May 2002, Imron became the deputy chief of mission at the embassy in Canberra.
+After ambassador Sudjadnan Parnohadiningrat departed to Jakarta to serve as the foreign ministry's secretary general on 27 April 2002, Imron became the embassy's chargé d'affaires ad interim.
+He was briefly recalled to Jakarta in August 2003 to be nominated as ambassador to Russia.
+However, the House of Representatives recommended him to be appointed as ambassador to Australia instead due to his superb performance.
+He was installed as ambassador on 20 November 2003 and presented his credentials to the Governor General of Australia Michael Jefferry eight days later.

-In November 2003, Cotan took up a post as Ambassador of Indonesia to Australia.
-Speaking about on his time in Australia at the end of the posting in 2005, Cotan reflected that the relationship was difficult when he first came to Canberra in 2003 because of events that happened in East Timor in 1999.
-Cotan said the aid and relief Australia's military had provided to Indonesia in the wake of the 2004 Indian Ocean earthquake and tsunami had brought the two countries closer.
+In November 2003, Imron took up a post as Ambassador of Indonesia to Australia.
+Speaking about on his time in Australia at the end of the posting in 2005, Imron reflected that the relationship was difficult when he first came to Canberra in 2003 because of events that happened in East Timor in 1999.
+Imron said the aid and relief Australia's military had provided to Indonesia in the wake of the 2004 Indian Ocean earthquake and tsunami had brought the two countries closer.
 He said however that he was stunned at the way Australians reacted to the arrest and sentencing of Schapelle Corby for drug smuggling in 2004–05—some Australians wanted the country's tsunami aid taken into account in Corby's sentencing.

+Imron became the secretary general of the foreign ministry on 16 February 2006.
+As secretary general, Imron served as Indonesia's senior official meeting leader for ASEAN and chairman of the Governing Board of the Indonesian Council on World Affairs (ICWA).

-Cotan was appointed Ambassador of Indonesia to China in 2010.
-In an interview in 2011, Cotan said he was proud to see the relationship between the two countries reach its highest point ever.
+Imron was appointed Ambassador of Indonesia to China in 2010.
+In an interview in 2011, Imron said he was proud to see the relationship between the two countries reach its highest point ever.
 While he was ambassador, the Indonesian Government opened a consulate general in Shanghai, which was expected to enhance the ties between the two nations.

+Personal life

+Imron is married to Sri Nuraeni Cotan, and they have two daughters and a son.